An ally receives your activity reports via email or via the Victory app to hold you accountable for what you’re viewing on your devices.

-How to bring up the subject in person
+How do I bring up the subject in person?

-Share your story: Tell your potential ally what your struggling with and what steps you’re taking to overcome the issue.
+- Share your story.
+Tell your potential ally what you’re struggling with and what steps you’re taking to overcome pornography in your life.

-Ask: It is time to ask this person to consider being your ally, but don’t demand an immediate answer.
+- Ask them to be your ally.
+You should ask the person to be your ally, but don’t demand an immediate answer.
 Invite them to ask you questions, and give them a few days to think it over.
-They can’t be forced to be an ally, it has to make sense to them.
+Do not force or beg someone to be your ally; Potential allies should willingly consent to be an ally.

 You can add/invite someone new to your account to become your ally; you can also add someone from your account.
 To learn how to invite an ally, read How do I add or remove an ally?